murphf/42push_swap/README.md

 <sub>README still in progress</sub>
 ## Description
-Push_Swap is a 42 project which aim to sort a stack using another stack and a specific set moves
+Push_Swap is a 42 project which aims to sort a stack using another stack and a specific set moves

 ### Alowed moves
 ***sa***